Stroh Brewery Company: Turnaround and decline

 The international market provided growth opportunities for Stroh that were very limited in the hyper-competitive U.S. market.
 In 1986, the company created Stroh International, Inc., initially targeting Canada, India, Japan, Mexico, and Russia.
 From 1992 through 1995, Stroh's international sales grew each year at rates exceeding 50 percent.
 In 1994, the company entered into a licensing agreement with Rajasthan Breweries, Ltd. (located outside Delhi) to produce, distribute, and market Stroh's and Stroh's Super Strong beers in India, an industry first, as was being sold in cans.
-Rajasthan Breweries sold Stroh's all over India; the brand is still recognized and remembered in India despite its not having been sold there for several years.
+Rajasthan Breweries sold Stroh's all over India; the brand is still recognized and remembered in India despite it not having been sold there for several years.
 The following year, the company reached an agreement with Sapporo Breweries Ltd. of Tokyo whereby Sapporo began distributing Stroh's beer nationwide in Japan.
 By 1995, exports accounted for more than 10 percent of overall Stroh sales.

 In early 1995, William Henry assumed Peter Stroh's CEO position to become the first non-Stroh family member to hold that position for the company.
 The following year Stroh finally landed a long-sought-after target when it acquired the G. Heileman Brewing Company of La Crosse, Wisconsin for about $290 million.
 The purchase brought more than 30 brands to the Stroh family, many recently acquired by Heilman during the intense industry consolidation still underway, including Colt 45 malt liquor, which when combined with Schlitz Malt Liquor, gave Stroh more than half of the malt liquor market.

-Stroh had borrowed heavily to grow, and while it increased its market share, it had not increased its cash flow in an increasingly declining market.
+Stroh had borrowed heavily to grow, and while it increased its market share, it had not increased its cash flow in a worsening market.

 In a bid for cash, Stroh Canada, was sold to Sleeman Breweries in Guelph, Ontario in 1999.
 Sleeman, a division of Sapporo Breweries, gained Canadian rights to manufacture and distribute a folio of brands which included Stroh's, Old Milwaukee and Pabst.

 An attempt to rejuvenate the core Stroh's brand in the US backfired, causing the steepest decline in American brewing history.
 Stock prices fell, and dwindling income had to be diverted to service an increasingly burdensome debt.
 Stroh's proved unable to withstand the pressures of the larger brewers and chose to sell off its labels rather than face bankruptcy.